Shetland's Festival Year

-Photo: Gordon Siegel JANUARY-MARCH: The urge to celebrate hits Shetland early each year with the most spectacular of its festivals, Lerwick Up Helly Aa (last Tuesdayin January).
+Photo: Gordon Siegel JANUARY-MARCH: The urge to celebrate hits Shetland early each year with the most spectacular of its festivals, Lerwick Up-Helly-A’ on the last Tuesday in January.
 This is Europe’s biggest fire festival, with a thousand “guizers” carrying flaming torches and burning a full-sized replica Viking galley.
 This is preceded in mid-January by Scalloway Fire Festival, then followed by another eight through February and March in communities across the isles.

-MARCH: Shetland County Drama Festival takes to the boards of Lerwick’s Garrison Theatre for four days of theatrical offerings to cater for all tastes.
-The 2019 event is the 69th.
+MARCH: Shetland County Drama Festival takes to the boards of Lerwick’s Garrison Theatre for four days of theatrical offerings to cater for all tastes, and the Schools Music Festival takes place in Mareel.

-MAY: Shetland’s musical tradition is showcased perfectly by the high quality local and international musicians who take part in the renowned Shetland Folk Festival (2nd-5th May, 2019), held all over the isles.
+APRIL/MAY: Shetland’s musical tradition is showcased perfectly by the high quality local and international musicians who take part in the renowned Shetland Folk Festival, held all over the isles.
 Advanced booking is advised.
 The weekend before sees the isles’ young fiddlers compete for Shetland Folk Society ‘s Young Fiddler of the Year title.

 JUNE sees the Midsummer Carnival in Lerwick, featuring brightly-clad floats and a fancy dress parade.
 Also the Simmer Dim Rally, where motorcyclists from all over the world congregate in Ollaberry.
-The biggest ocean yacht-racing event in the North Sea is the Bergen-Shetland Race, first leg from Bergen (26th June, 2019), return from Lerwick (29th).
+The biggest ocean yacht racing event in the North Sea is the Bergen-Shetland Race with yachts in Lerwick around the last weekend of the month.

-Photo: Chris Brown JULY: Shetland Nature Festival (6th-14th July, 2019) features guided walks, children’s activities, wildlife workshops and adventure activities like exploring the seabird haven of Noss.
-UnstFest (13th-21st July, 2019) on Britain’s most northerly island, has activities such as guided walks, Viking village, and beach fun day.
-Last but not least in July (18th-22nd) is Folk Frenzy, featuring concerts and workshops celebrating Shetland fiddle music.
+Photo: Chris Brown JULY: Shetland Nature Festival features guided walks, children’s activities, wildlife workshops and adventure activities like exploring the seabird haven of Noss.
+UnstFest on Britain’s most northerly island has a whole week of fun activities and events.
+Last but not least in July is Folk Frenzy, featuring concerts and workshops celebrating Shetland’s music.